-- Between 1847 and 1856 the Crown sought to purchase the re-(3) maining Māori land in Te Tau Ihu.
+(3) Between 1847 and 1856 the Crown sought to purchase the remaining Māori land in Te Tau Ihu.
 In 1847 the Crown purchased the Wairau district from three North Island chiefs.
 The Crown did not identify other right-holders in the region and the rights of Rangitane were ignored.
-In 1853 the Crown signed the Te Waipounamu deed with other iwi that purported to purchase all remaining Maori land in the region.
-Rangitane were not present at negotiations or signatories to the deed.
+In 1853 the Crown signed with other iwi the Te Waipounamu deed that purported to purchase all remaining Māori land in the region.
+Rangitāne were not present at negotiations or signatories to the deed.
 Under the deed a share of the purchase money was to be distributed among resident Te Tau Ihu Māori, including Rangitāne.
-The Crown did not meet with resident Māori to finalise the Te Waipounamu purchase until 1856.
+The Crown did not meet with resident Maori to finalise the Te Waipounamu purchase until 1856.
 The Crown used the 1853 deed to pressure resident Māori, including Rangitāne, to agree to the alienation of their land.
-Rangitane were paid £100 for their interests in Te Tau Ihu and granted reserves in the Wairau district. - (4) Despite considering that an appropriate reserve in the Wairau comprised a block of around 13,400 acres, the reserves finally established by the Crown were wholly inadequate.
-The two reserves established the Pukatea and Wairau were shared between three iwi and were insufficient for Rangitāne to either maintain their customary practices of resource use or developed effectively in the new economy.
+In 1856 Rangitane were paid £100 for their interests in Te Tau Ihu and granted reserves in the Wairau district.
+Land south of the Wairau River was not sold by Rangitane in 1856.

+Despite the Crown purchase agent, Donald McLean, considering that an appropriate reserve in the Wairau comprised a block of around 13,400 acres, the reserves finally established by the Crown were wholly inadequate.
+The two reserves established - the Pukatea and Wairau - were shared between three iwi and were insufficient for Rangitāne to either maintain their customary practices of resource use or developed effectively in the new economy.
 As a result Rangitāne became economically marginalised.
 In 1889 the reserves granted to Rangitāne and other iwi were investigated by the Native Land Court.
 Title to the land was given to individual Rangitāne rather than to iwi or hapū collectives.
 Over time the reserves became increasingly fragmented and uneconomic as individuals sold their shares and as titles became crowded through succession.